jiricodes/nss-cloud/docs/report.md

 ## 8 Evaluation

-We evaluated our system performance using two different testing setups.
+We evaluated our system performance using two different test setups.

 ### 8.1 Tools and setup